VikeLabs/courseup/README.md

     git clone https://github.com/VikeLabs/clockwork.git
     ```
 2. Run `npm install`
+    * NOTE: You must be using NPM v6 due to a bug in a dependency.
 4. Find an unassigned task on [ZenHub](https://app.zenhub.com/workspaces/team-schedule-courses-5f973f50ae36d70012eb5b2e/board?repos=216653028) to work on.
     * Filter repos to show issues for `clockwork`
 5. Run `npm start` to view any front-end changes on `localhost:3000`